Modi not invited to PM’s oath-taking ceremony

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Indian Prime Minister Narendra Modi has not been invited to the swearing in ceremony of Pakistan’s new prime minister later this month.
+ISLAMABAD: Indian Prime Minister Narendra Modi has not been invited for attending swearing in ceremony of Pakistan’s new prime minister later this month.

-The Indian High Commission sources said that once such invitation is received only then New Delhi would take a decision about attending the ceremony or otherwise and its level.
-In the meanwhile, sources pointed out that Indian High Commissioner in Islamabad Ajay Basaria will dash to New Delhi this week for consultations on the developments in Pakistan.

-He could also have a meeting with his Prime Minister Narendra Modi and Minister for External Affairs Ms. Sushama Swaraj during his stay in the Indian capital, the sources added.

-ISLAMABAD: Indian Prime Minister Narendra Modi has not been invited to the swearing in ceremony of Pakistan’s new prime minister later this month.
+ISLAMABAD: Indian Prime Minister Narendra Modi has not been invited for attending swearing in ceremony of Pakistan’s new prime minister later this month.

 Comments